What Causes a Heart Attack?

-The answer to what causes a heart attack may vary some, but always the flow of oxygen-rich blood didn't reach a section of the heart muscle.
+The answer to what causes a heart attack may vary some, but in all cases the flow of oxygen-rich blood didn't reach a section of the heart muscle.
 Here’s what you need to know.

-Most heart attacks are the result of atherosclerosis, a build-up of waxy plaque inside the arteries leading to the heart.
+Most heart attacks are the result of atherosclerosis, a build-up of waxy plaque inside the arteries leading to your heart.

 The portion of heart muscle fed by that artery is starved for oxygen and nutrients, a state called ischemia.
 You’ve had a heart attack — technically called a myocardial infarction — when that part of your heart muscle is damaged or dies.

-The overall name for this series of events is coronary heart disease (CHD).
+The overall name for this series of events is coronary heart disease.

-Some factors contributing to heart attack are out of your control.
+Some factors contributing to a heart attack are out of your control.
 You can’t help getting older.
 The risk of heart disease increases for men after age 45 and for women after age 55, or menopause.
 If your father or a brother was diagnosed with heart disease before age 55 — or a mother or a sister before age 65 — your chances are also higher.
-If you developed preeclampsia while pregnant, you are more likely to have heart problems later in life.
+If you developed preeclampsia during pregnancy, you are more likely to have heart problems later in life.

 Sometimes we don’t know for sure what causes a heart attack.
 A heart artery can go into a severe spasm, tightening up enough to block blow flow.
 This can happen in both clear arteries and those blocked by plaque.
 Cocaine, cigarette smoking, emotional stress, and extreme cold are all possible triggers.
 In some uncommon cases, the wall of a heart artery tears.